 This was also posted on the international Cavingnews.

 There were some interesting quotes, "Datuk Seri G. Palanivel, said Batu Caves was a limestone area with a tendency to become soggy.
 Over time, the caves could become soggy and collapse, if vigorous activities are carried out in the area" (Bernama 21 Oct).
 "Datuk Seri G. Palanivel, who is Minister in the Prime Minister's Department, said the limestone could easily become soggy, especially during heavy rainfall.
 The condominiums as well as the caves may collapse, if not now in later years" (Star 25th).
 "Batu Caves could cave in if a 29-storey condominium project near the area is given the green light, said Selangor Malaysian Nature Society committee member Lim Teck Wyn" (Star 26).
 A protest was planned for 26th and "is expected to attract about 100,000 people" (NST 23 Oct), but apparently there were only about 300 NST 26th and 27th.

 Nov 10 celebration of Lenggong Valley’s recognition as Unesco World Heritage Site, Bernama 6 Nov.

+The Ministry of Information Communication and Culture in collaboration with the National Heritage Department and Perak state government, will be holding a one-day celebration on Nov 10 to commemorate Lenggong Valley's recognition as a Unesco World Heritage Site.
+The celebration was not only to publicise the United Nations Educational, Scientific and Cultural Organization's (Unesco) recognition of the site but also to increase the local community's commitment towards protecting and conserving it, said the Ministry in a statement Tuesday.
+An estimated 5,000 people, mostly locals, school and university students, historical and heritage societies and tour operators are expected to throng the Lenggong square here for the event.
+They will be entertained with a variety of activities, including performances by Perak artistes such as Os, Datuk M Daud Kilau and Wahid Senario leading up to the official ceremony.
 The statement said, Information Communication and Culture Minister Datuk Seri Dr Rais Yatim and Perak Menteri Besar Datuk Seri Dr Zambry Abdul Kadir were scheduled to attend the official ceremony which will start at 2.30 pm.
 Rais and Zambry are expected to launch the Lenggong Valley Archaeology Heritage, UNESCO World Heritage Site website, after which Rais will present Unesco's instrument of recognition to the Perak Menteri Besar.
 On June 30, Unesco recognised the Lenggong Valley in Hulu Perak as a world heritage site, as a result of the discovery of artifacts dating back more than 11,000 years, by archaeologists who had carried out excavation works for the past 20 years.

 Batu Caves & Taman Negara suggested World Heritage sites